cloudtruth/terraform-provider-cloudtruth/docs/resources/access_grant.md

 ### Required

-- `role` (String) The principal's role: one of OWNER, ADMIN, CONTRIB, VIEWER.
-You must assign an owner access grant to the target resource before creating any non-owner grants.
-Then, with a non-owner grant, use depends_on (depending on the owner grant) to ensure that the non-owner grant will be created.
+- `role` (String) The grant role: one of OWNER, ADMIN, CONTRIB, VIEWER.
+You must create an OWNER access grant to the target resource before creating any non-owner grants.
+If you are creating the owner and non-owner grants at the same time, use the 'depends_on' directive (with the non-owner grant depending on the owner grant) to ensure that the non-owner grant(s) is created after the owner grant is created.

 ### Optional